Community Brings Holiday Cheer to San Vicente Resort’s 31st Annual Toy Story Golf Tournament

 Santa showed up, also known as Nicholas “St. Nick” Deseno.
 He was also Santa at the Ramona Christmas Tree Lighting last Saturday.
 He has lived in the Estates for 38 years and has been a San Vicente golf member for 35 years.
 “It’s always about the kids,” said Deseno.
 “It’s what the season is all about.”
 Santa is about love, acceptance, and community, and the community really came together this season.

-Homeowner Jodie Taylor was out playing golf with her dad, Steve Chambers.
-They are both golf members, and this was their first Toy Story Tournament.
-She was proud to share it with her dad, who moved here from England in September 2024.
-He lives in Poway and is so happy to be close to his daughter and family.
+Homeowner Jodie Taylor enjoyed a special day on the course playing golf with her father, Steve Chambers.
+Both are golf members, and this marked their first Toy Story Tournament.
+Jodie was proud to share the experience with her dad, who moved from England in September 2024 to be closer and spend quality time with her and the family.

 Golfer Darcy Sesma, a Players Club participant, who came up from Poway to play, and has played in Toy Story for nine years.
 In prior years when he couldn’t make it, he made sure to drop off two gifts.
 He is friends with Rathbun and sees him three times a week while golfing.
 He enjoys the ambiance and the community's generosity.